 5. Find out what works for you

 If you have scheduled in an hour of study at 8pm every evening but find you’re not being productive, change things up.
 Try getting up an hour earlier to see if morning study works better for you.

 Remember, your plan should be flexible and you may need to fine-tune it to suit your own professional or personal conflicts.
 Make time for the things you like to do, like meeting with friends or going to the gym.
 Ultimately, this will better prepare you mentally to achieve your study goals.

 If you have had a bad week of study, don’t fall off the wagon.
 Readjust your study plan to catch up on the material you might have missed and keep going.
 If you think you have overshot with the amount of study you’ve scheduled in each week, you might need to reassess your plan altogether to make your goals more achievable.

 This might sound like an obvious one, but it is important to take regular breaks when you’re studying to ensure you don’t burn out.
 Include 5 or 10 minute breaks in your study plan; and remember to eat well-balanced meals and snacks throughout the semester to ensure your body is at its healthiest as you prepare for your exam.

 Need motivation to get started?
-Check out our Student Stories from last semester: How I stopped making excuses and started my study →
+Check out our Student Stories: How I stopped making excuses and started my study →

 Not a student yet?
 Find out more about how you can get started.